Semiconductors, China stimulus hopes push European shares higher

 The benchmark index was still on pace to log a third straight week of losses, as mounting worries of a global recession sparked in part by the long-drawn U.S.-China trade war, kept investors on the edge.

-Leading the charge on the STOXX 600 was a rally in semiconductor companies, which pushed the technology sector .SX8P up 1.2% - with AMS (AMS.S), Infineon Tech (IFXGn.DE) and STMicroelectronics (STM.MI) making substantial gains.
+Leading the charge on the STOXX 600 was a rally in semiconductor companies, which pushed the technology sector up 1.2% - with AMS, Infineon Tech and STMicroelectronics making substantial gains.

-Better-than-expected results from gaming chip maker Nvidia (NVDA.O) and chip gear maker Applied Materials (AMAT.O) overnight helped reinforce the rally.
+Better-than-expected results from gaming chip maker Nvidia and chip gear maker Applied Materials overnight helped reinforce the rally.
+(Reporting by Shreyashi Sanyal in Bengaluru; Editing by Bernard Orr)